raghu-icecraft/tech-talks/Tableau/Mar_18/README.md

 Basics of BI, Data Visualization.
 Tableau Features and integration with R.
 Discussed about Tableau Public and Tableau Desktop.

-Compared to ICCTAC 2018 session, some more emphasis added related to Data Science.
+Additions Compared to ICCTAC 2018 session :-
+1. Some more emphasis added related to Data Science.
+2. Added slides related to Bi and Data science Gartner Magic Quadrant of year 2018.
+3. A slide dedicated to foremost Principles of Data Visualization; a note Edward Tufte and Gestalt laws.
-Audience are MSc Data Science students along with other Teaching Staff.
+4. Audience are MSc Data Science students along with other Teaching Staff.

-Event happened in PSG College of Technology, Coimbatore (Department of MCA).
+Workshop happened in PSG College of Technology, Coimbatore (Department of MCA).